MemoryDealer/LORE/README.md

 You are done :)

+**If you are running into performance issues on the release build, please create an issue in the repo with your specs.
+I suspect there may be some caching issues in the scene graph, especially on certain hardware.**

 ### Running the samples

 By default the `Sample3D` project is selected.
 There is also the `Sample2D` project, and the unit tests.